 Hotel concierges should also be able to help you with finding showtimes.
 Ask the concierge in the morning to find out what's playing in theaters near your hotel and what the times are.

 Ratings & Censorship

-English or Chinese?
 Subtitled or Dubbed?

 Some Chinese films will be shown with English subtitles.
-If it's a Chinese film you're after, make sure you ask if it will be subtitled in English.
+If it's a Chinese film you're after, make sure to ask if it will be subtitled in English.
 Not all showings will have English subtitles.

 Buying tickets at the box office is pretty simple.
 If you haven't had someone else help you buy tickets in advance, then just go to the theater on the day you want to see the movie and purchase your tickets at the counter.
 You can usually buy tickets for a same-day showing but not for future dates.
 Tickets are reserved seating, so you won't have to worry about not getting a seat.